grilled chuck and brisket patty, red cheddar and chipotle mayo on brioche

 - Fire up your grill to a medium-high heat, season the patties and get grilling.
 Flip the patties regularly and cook them as well as you like putting a slice of cheese on the patties 30 seconds before taking them off the grill.

 - Lightly toast the buns and build your cheeseburgers!
-There’s no secretes with the chipotle mayo, just mix the sauce from the chillies and the mayo at a ratio of 1:1.
+There’s no secrets with the chipotle mayo, just mix the sauce from the chillies and the mayo at a ratio of 1:1.

 For other burger ideas click here.